Henriqueperoni/MS4-Read-More-For-Less/README.md

 ![Project Mock-up](docs/readme_images/mock-up.png)
 ### Existing Features
 - Fully responsive website across all popular devices, using Bootstrap Grid and custom media queries.
-- Plans to subscribe through an e-commerce system.
+- Purchase plans through an e-commerce system.
 - Intuitive and responsive Navigation menu.
 - Sign in with Google Account.
 - Sign in and Sign Up Page with form.